SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task ∞ - Going Forward
 In closing, I would just like to say that this workshop definitely does not cover everything that Node.js has to offer.
-To find out more Node.js, check out the links below:
+To find out more about Node.js, you can check out the links below:

 - [NodeSchool](http://nodeschool.io)
 - [Node.js on Code School](https://www.codeschool.com/courses/real-time-web-with-node-js)